Ebazhanov/linkedin-skill-assessments-quizzes/html/html-quiz.md

 </table>
 ```

 #### Q68.
-Given the file and directory structure shown here, what is the correct element to place in file profit.html to link to info.html?
+Given the file and directory structure shown here, what is the correct element to place in the file profit.html to link to info.html?

 ![Image of footer](images/ss-7.png?raw=true)